 Since essential oils cannot be extracted from Jasmine flowers by either steam distillation or pressing, there is no true essential oil of Jasmine.
 When you see “Jasmine essential oil” advertised on some sites, it is either a misnamed Jasmine Absolute or synthetic Jasmine; no exceptions.

-Like many of the rich, “heady” flower oils and absolutes, such as Gardenia, Rose, Neroli and Tuberose, Jasmine has historically been claimed to have aphrodisiac and uplifting properties in small amounts and to exert stupefying effects when large amounts are inhaled.
+Like many of the rich, “heady” flower absolutes, such as Gardenia, Rose, Neroli and Tuberose, Jasmine has historically been claimed to have aphrodisiac and uplifting properties in small amounts and to exert stupefying effects when large amounts are inhaled.
 These claimed effects, especially aphrodisiac effects, are really what the perfume industry has been based on for thousands of years and have been said to account for the timeless appeal of the rich, deep flower aromas like Jasmine.

 Learn about the molecular composition of essential oils and the claimed erogenous properties of certain floral aromas in Dr. Joie Power’s article “Flowers of Romance,” in the February 2017 issue of Aromaculture magazine.

 - Do not apply to eyes, sensitive areas or mucous membranes.

 - Do not apply undiluted to skin (for directions on proper dilution, refer to an aromatherapy text).

 - The information on this website is not intended to be used in the diagnosis, treatment or mitigation of any physical or mental illness.
 Essential oils are not drugs and are not appropriate for treatment of illnesses.

 - Pregnant women, nursing mothers and children should not use essential oils without first consulting an appropriately trained healthcare practitioner.